-- Fish, nuts and olive oil contains fatty acids omega 3, omega 6, and omega 9.
+- Fish, nuts, and olive oil contain fatty acids omega 3, omega 6, and omega 9.
 This is necessary to avoid lower cognitive development in the baby.

 - Consume fresh fruits as they contain essential vitamins and minerals which are necessary for the growth of your baby.

 - Protein-rich foods.